aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/get-run/_index.md

 weight: 80
 ---

-This REST API allows you to get one of the runs contained in the paragraph.
+This REST API retrieves a `Run`, contained in a `Paragraph`.

 The resource properties are the following:

 |Property Name|Type|Description|
 | :- | :- | :- |